mrcavalcanti/mosaicoo/docs/sources/visualizations/state-timeline.md

 ### Merge equal consecutive values

-Controls whether Grafana merges identical values if they are next to each other.
+Controls whether Mosaicoo merges identical values if they are next to each other.

 ### Show values